Reasoning Path Divergence: A New Metric and Curation Strategy to Unlock LLM Diverse Thinking: Experiments

 Next, we compare our diversity metric to other data selection strategies.
 All selection strategies use the 1P3S format (one problem, three solutions).
 Table~\ref{tab:diversity_comparison} shows results on the MATH500 Level 5 benchmark.
 Results for AIME24 and the Olympiad benchmark are in Appendix~\ref{app:full_results_qwen3_4b}.

 Table~\ref{tab:diversity_comparison} shows that RPD-guided selection consistently outperforms the baseline methods on all \texttt{pass@k} metrics.
 Some methods, such as Summary Emb., are competitive at \texttt{pass@1}.
 However, our approach takes a clearer lead at larger $k$.
 For example, at \texttt{pass@4} our method leads by about \textbf{3.0\%} over the next-best strategy.
 This gap shows that RPD better captures strategic diversity than whole-solution embedding distances or heuristic LLM selection.
+Finally, the fact that our method outperforms the Unfiltered (1P16S) baseline highlights the necessity of our selection pipeline, demonstrating that curated diversity is more effective than indiscriminately maximizing the quantity of solution paths.